 Window Antenna Placement

-The window mount antenna is suitable for use only with the network time server products with appropriate versions of firmware.
-For window mounted antenna installations it is best to use a window with the best view of the sky.
+The window mount antenna is suitable for use only with network time server products equipped with appropriate versions of firmware.
+For window mounted antenna installations, it is best to use a window with the best view of the sky.
 For windows with equivalent views, orientations that face the equator are preferred.
-Generally more satellites will be in view toward the equator than away from it, east or west facing windows will also work.
-Polar facing windows will also work but in general are not preferred.
-Windows that have the best view of the sky are always preferred regardless of orientation.
+Generally, more satellites will be in view toward the equator than away from it; east- or west-facing windows will also work.
+Polar-facing windows will also work but in general are not preferred.
+Windows that have the best view of the sky are always preferred, regardless of orientation.

-Attach the antenna above the window sill versus at the top of the window.
+Attach the antenna above the window sill rather than at the top of the window.
 This will improve the upward visibility from the antenna to the sky.
 Note that some window glazing treatments may reduce or block the GPS signals, preventing the time server from acquiring the time.

 Indoor Mounting Can Be Problematic

 Obstructions may block signal reception if your GPS antenna is not properly located.
 Try to find an unobstructed view of the sky.
 In some cases, this can be accomplished by placing the included basic antenna adjacent to a window.
 However, in most cases, good reception will require mounting a standard antenna outside of the building, perhaps on a roof.
 It is possible that the system will operate indoors and under certain obstructions, but this can only be determined by trial and error, ultimately leading to a successful installation.

 Antenna cabling solutions typically vary depending on how far the antenna is installed from the GPS receiver.
 150 feet (45 m) is the unaided cable length limit for many GPS timing receivers.
 Adding a GPS inline amplifier extends the cable length an additional 150 feet (45 m).
 Beyond 300 feet (90 m), alternative methods may be used.
 Figure 3 highlights the cable lengths and the antenna solutions that enable them.